 PROMOTIONAL PHOTOS, COMPARISON SHOTS, OR MULTIPLE IMAGES OF THE SAME WORK

-When uploading any artwork to the platform, an artwork detail page is created, which allows you to add detailed information about the work, add the work to the Marketplace, and more.
+When uploading your work to Artrepreneur, an artwork detail page is created, which allows you to add detailed information about the work, add the work to the Marketplace, and more.
 Each artwork detail page is considered a unique and independent work with its own artwork ID.
-Multiple views of a single work are not considered independent works but are all considered part of the same work.

 You can add additional images by clicking the edit button on your artwork page.